 Metasploit – The Penetration Tester’s Guide (by David Kennedy)

 How to Book – Practical Element

 The practical element of this exam is only available at a CREST Exam Centre.
-Please complete the booking form for your region and email it to [email protected].
+Please complete our online booking form.

 Useful Information for Candidates

 Details of the Logistics and Timings of CREST examinations can be found in the Examination Preparation pages for your country of choice

 CREST’s Policy for Candidates requiring special arrangements including additional time to accommodate a medical condition (including examinations delivered via Pearson Vue.